lolgreatjcc/ADES-Homework-AcostaJacob/README.md

 	*	Afterwards, you will see the *ClearDB MySQL* under the Add-ons section.
 4. Next, we need to retrieve our ClearDB credentials, go to the settings tab.
-	*	Specifically we're going to need the database hostname, usernameand password to connect to our cloud database.
+	*	Specifically we're going to need the database hostname, username and password to connect to our cloud database.
 5. Scroll down till you find the *Config Vars* section, then click on the *Reveal Config Vars* button.

 	![image](https://user-images.githubusercontent.com/87067973/141652773-8b1eb037-d730-4215-a083-2a339e98ae07.png)

-	* mysql:/**/b7ae6c8a4557d4**:**817375f8@us-cdbr-east-04.cleardb.com**/**heroku_2230e5a57d0e906**?reconnect=true
+	* mysql:/**/b7ae6c8a4557d4**:**817375f8@us-cdbr-east-04.cleardb.com**/heroku_2230e5a57d0e906?reconnect=true
 	* You'll find a string that looks similar to the one above.
-The first bolded part indicates the username, second one indates the password, and the last one indicates the database hostname.
+The first bolded part indicates the username, second one indicates the password, and the last one indicates the database hostname. (i.e. b7ae6c8a4557d4 is the username, 817375f8 is the password, us-cdbr-east-04.cleardb.com is the hostname )
 	* This is important because these are the credentials that we need to input to our database configs in our backend.

 ### 5. Procfiles